milodigwe/Cyber_MI/CISSP.md

 # Attack Vectors - Code
 * - 4 Common Code Attack Vectors : Injection, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), Directory (Path) Traversal
 * - Injection attack tricks an application into including unintended commands in the data sent to an interpreter.
-* - Cross-Site Scripting (XSS) : A XSS attack is an injection of malicious code into a web application or back-end database that will execute scripts in a victim's browser
+* - Cross-Site Scripting (XSS) : A XSS attack is an injection of malicious code into a web appdfx40w

+ tion or back-end database that will execute scripts in a victim's browser
 * - Cross-Site Request Forgery (CSRF) : tricks a web browser into executing a malicious action on a trusted site.
 * - Directory Traversal : attack uses specially crafted input that includes sequences to traverse a directory and access files.